 In the Department of Slavic and East European Languages and Cultures, we educate students about the great variety and depth of Slavic and East European cultures.
-While Russian language is always a popular choice of students, we offer six other languages at the undergraduate level, including Romanian, Polish, and Bosnian-Croatian-Serbian.
+We offer five languages at the undergraduate level: Russian, Bosnian-Croatian-Serbian, Czech, Polish, and Romanian.
 Students can also choose from among a wide variety of literature, film, culture, and linguistics classes at both the undergraduate and graduate levels.
 So whether you are looking to study the masters of 19th century Russian literature or Slavic vampire lore, representations of minorities in Slavic film or the history of the Russian language, the Department offers a class that will make you think in new ways about this important area of the world.

 For descriptions of all courses offered by the department, click on the links on the right.
-(Note: For course information under the old quarter system, scroll to the bottom of this page.)
 Most undergraduate classes can be used to fulfill General Education (GE) requirements.
 For a list of courses that meet specific requirements, click the General Education Courses link on the right.

 Language, Culture, and So Much More!

 Our undergraduate classes are typically small by design, offering students of all backgrounds a more engaging experience, and preparing them to be informed citizens of a world that increasingly requires understanding of other languages and cultures.

 Are you an undergrad who is thinking about majoring or minoring in Russian or Slavic?
 Our graduates find that their language skills and cultural knowledge have direct relevance to today's job market, and they have found meaningful positions in such fields as business, government, law, education and journalism.
 Check out the requirements for majoring or minoring.